I know that so many of you are out there, using Lightroom because you were told it’s what photographers use.

 You’re patiently tolerating the useless clipping warnings, stoically turning on soft-proofing every time, bravely navigating the complicated filing system, and naively flicking back and forth between multiple editing programs; because you were told it’s what photographers do.

 There is another way, and it’s simpler than you have ever dreamed.
-And I’m here to urge you to try it for yourself.
+I urge you to try it for yourself.

-If you have Photoshop on either a Mac or PC, it’s Adobe Bridge.
+It’s Adobe Bridge.
 It comes with Photoshop, and it’s fabulous.
 Install it today if you haven’t already done so.
+(Instructions for installation are here in the first free module of the Bridge Class.)

 Then commence the 30 Day Challenge.
 Any new sets of photos you take, don’t let them into Lightroom’s clutches.
-Instead, manage them with Bridge or FastStone, and process them in ACR (Adobe Camera Raw).
-Revel in the sweet simplicity of accurate color space and perfect control over your files.
+Instead, manage them with Bridge, and process them in ACR (Adobe Camera Raw).
+Revel in the sweet simplicity of accurate colour space and perfect control over your files.

 Note: If you’ve never used ACR before, do this check.